Soft-CAM: Making black box models self-explainable for medical image analysis: Results

 \subsection{SoftCAM provides inherently interpretable visual explanations}

-We qualitatively compared the evidence maps of SoftCAM variants with saliency maps generated by the five state-of-the-art CAM-based methods.
+We qualitatively compared the evidence maps of the SoftCAM variants with the saliency maps generated by the five state-of-the-art CAM and back-propagation-based methods.
 Overall, our method produced more visually interpretable maps with high evidence regions centered on annotated lesions (Fig.\,\ref{fig2:qualitative-vis}).
-We observed that the regions highlighted by the sparse SoftCAM models are mostly a subset of those identified by the dense SoftCAM, reflecting the effect of the sparsity constraint.
-Additional results, including those for VGG-16 and other illustrative examples, are provided in Appendix \ref{suppl:fig2-vgg-qualitative-binary}.
+We observed that the regions highlighted by the sparse SoftCAM models are typically a subset of those identified by the base SoftCAM, reflecting the effect of the sparsity constraint in reducing irrelevant activations.
+Additional results, including those for VGG-16 and other examples, are provided in Appendix \ref{suppl:fig2-vgg-qualitative-binary}.

-On healthy images, sparse SoftCAM evidence maps exhibited overall more negative activations, in contrast to the positive activations observed on disease images.
-To assess this quantitatively, we computed the activation consistency \cite{donteu2023sparse}, calculating the proportion of positive and negative activations across disease and healthy samples.
-These findings were consistent with the qualitative observations (e.g. dense vs. sparse SoftCAM on the fundus dataset using ResNet: $0.55$ vs. $0.27$ for the proportion of positive activation on disease images).
-For full analysis, see Appendix \ref{suppl:activation-consistency-results}.
+On healthy images, the sparse SoftCAM evidence maps exhibited overall more negative activations, in contrast to the positive activations observed on disease images.
+To assess this quantitatively, we computed the activation consistency score \cite{donteu2023sparse}, calculating the proportion of positive and negative activations in disease and healthy samples from the test set.
+These findings were consistent with qualitative visualization (e.g. sparse SoftCAM vs. SoftCAM on the fundus dataset using ResNet: $0.55$ vs. $0.27$ for the average proportion of positive activations on disease images).
+For a full analysis, see Appendix \ref{suppl:activation-consistency-results}.